AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 Now, it is possible to draw the walls and partitions inside, forming the rooms.
 You can use several tools: Line Segment or Arc Tool (they both are under the same picture of Line Segment Tool, to show other variations of Segment tools click the Line Segment Tool and hold the mouse button for a couple of seconds), Rectangle Tool and its variations, Pen Tool, and the Slice Tool might be quite useful for planning.
 Let's use Line Segments to draw the walls.

-Note: to draw a straight line or curve at an angle, multiple of 45* or 90*, hold the Shift key on your keyboard while drawing.
+Note: to draw a straight line or curve at an angle, multiple of 45°, hold the Shift key on your keyboard while drawing.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic04\_preplan.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic04\_preplan.png" alt="pic04\_preplan" title="pic04\_preplan" border="0" width=600 align="center"></a>

 After the walls are drawn, it is time to draw the doors.
-Let's mark them as two short lines on a wall.
+In this plan they are marked as two short lines on a wall.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic05\_preplan\_with\_doors.png"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic05\_preplan\_with\_doors.png" alt="pic05\_preplan\_with\_doors" title="pic05\_preplan\_with\_doors" border="0" width=600 align="center"></a>

 Now, let's get rid of the extra elements like paths and parts of figures that are not necessary anymore.

-Adobe Illustrator has a panel of tools, which are very useful in some cases about shapes and figures.
+Adobe Illustrator has a panel of tools, which is very useful in some cases about shapes and figures.
 For example, on the current plan, the shape of the house perimeter is complicated: the main entrance is not on the same line as surrounding rooms, and the hall has got a full-height window in a shape of arc.
 Let's subtract the small rectangle that barricades the entrance and the hall room with the arc-shaped window out of the big one that was initially drawn as a guide perimeter.
 Press "Window" in the main menu and find the "Pathfinder" tool, or simply press Shift+Ctrl+F9.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic06\_pathfinder.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic06\_pathfinder.png" alt="pic06\_pathfinder" title="pic06\_pathfinder" border="0" width=600 align="center"></a>

-Select those two shapes that you need to subtract one from other: the first one to select should be that one that should be subtracted.
+Select those two shapes that you need to subtract one from other: the first one to select should be the one to subtract.
 Hold the Shift key while selecting the shapes.
 Then choose the "Minus front" button from the Shape Modes on the Pathfinder tab.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic07\_minus\_front.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic07\_minus\_front.png" alt="pic07\_minus\_front" title="pic07\_minus\_front" border="0" width=600 align="center"></a>

-The picture below demonstrates the situation you may get into: the new shape comes to the front layer and covers almost everything.
+The picture below demonstrates a situation you may get into: a new shape comes to the front layer and covers almost everything.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic08\_after\_minus\_front.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic08\_after\_minus\_front.png" alt="pic08\_after\_minus\_front" title="pic08\_after\_minus\_front" border="0" width=600 align="center"></a>